-With a clear understanding of your customers, it’s time to build out a marketing strategy for your small business.
+With a marketing budget and clear understanding of your customers, it’s time to build out a full marketing plan and strategy for your small business.

 The rest of this guide is dedicated to showing you how to put it all together, as well as the actionable tactics to do it right.

-Before moving on to specific marketing channels, it’s important to get a foundational piece in place.
+Before moving on to specific digital marketing tools and channels, it’s important to get a foundational piece in place.

 Your website is the engine that will drive customers to your business.
 It’s what potential customers will visit when researching your business.
 When done properly, it can be a customer-generating engine that works on autopilot.

 A marketing funnel is a series of individual steps that map out the customer journey.
 It begins at the point where a prospect is just learning about you and leads down to loyalty and advocacy:

 Let’s break down each step of this traditional funnel model:

 - Awareness: Generate attention by educating your audience.
 Do this with value-driven and entertaining content that focuses on both product-related and non-product related pains.